FOREX-Dollar strengthens on U.S. economic outlook; euro dips below $1.20

 In the UK, the Bank of England's meeting is in focus.
 Although no changes to monetary policy are expected, investors will be listening for comments on the economic recovery and the outcome of the bank's consultation on negative rates.

-Businesses in Britain have been hobbled by a third national lockdown and are grappling with post-Brexit barriers to trade with the European Union, after Britain left the bloc's single market on Dec.
+Businesses in Britain have been hobbled by a third national lockdown and are also grappling with post-Brexit barriers to trade with the European Union after Britain left the bloc's single market on Dec.
 31.

 "For today, Sterling could benefit if the BoE maintains its critical stance on negative rates.
 However, with a view to Brexit we continue to see downside risks for Sterling," wrote Commerzbank strategist You-Na Park-Heger in a note.

-Bitcoin continued to climb, touching a 20-day high .
-Ethereum reached record highs above $1,600.
+Bitcoin continued to climb, touching a 20-day high in early trading.
+Ethereum reached record highs above $1,600 .